All Episodes

 In fact, Reagan did, and we grew out of the deficit.

-Point is if you did that and you cut all of the taxes on people who invest, on taxes on the top marginal income tax rate.
+Point is, if you did that and you cut all of the taxes on people who invest, on taxes on the top marginal income tax rate.

 So I think you're on to something there, Tom.

-Thanks for calling Schaumburg, Illinois.
+Thanks for calling Schomburg, Illinois.

 Hi.